Children, Christmas and alcohol – what’s the right thing to do? - Balance

 It’s Christmas.
 A time to grab some much needed relaxation and hopefully spend some quality time with our families.
-But amid the celebrations, are we at risk of teaching our kids that the meaning of Christmas is alcohol?
+But amid the celebrations, are we at risk of teaching our kids that you can’t have a happy Christmas without alcohol?

-So parents may be wondering; what is the right thing to do in the home when it comes to alcohol and our children?
+Being a parent is never easy.
+We worry about drugs and smoking and want to steer them towards safety.
+So we might wonder what is the right thing to do in the home when it comes to alcohol and our children?

-Firstly every parent wants to do the right thing.
-With alcohol we know there is a myth that if children drink small amounts at a younger age it might take away some of the curiosity, or help them to handle it.
-But the evidence is now clear this is more likely to give them a taste for it.
+Firstly the myth.
+With alcohol many parents believe if they give their children small amounts at a younger age it might take away the curiosity or help them to handle it.
+But evidence is clear this is more likely to give them a taste for it.

 This at a time when school, college and jobs are so vital to our children’s futures.
 We also know that once flexible rules are developed and children get a taste for alcohol, it can be more difficult to establish boundaries again and bring closer the day when they want to drink more.